Article first published January 2017, updated July 2019

-Media companies also use automation to send automated series of emails.
+Media companies also use email technology to send automated series of emails.

 Campaign Monitor makes it easy to automate these kinds of emails with our Journey Builder.
 Take a look at how the Journey Builder works.

-Like many, media companies are always looking for ways to drive traffic to their websites and keep their subscribers happy and active.
-The four tactics listed above help media companies reach their subscribers in unique, personalized ways that not only provide content their audience will crave but also provides the return on investment needed to grow and thrive.
+Media companies are always looking for ways to drive traffic to their websites and keep their subscribers happy and active.
+The tactics listed above can help you and your company reach subscribers in unique, personalized ways.
+These tactics won’t just provide the content your audience craves, but these tactics will also provide a hefty return on your investment.

 After you implement these strategies, dive deeper into ways that publishers can drive more traffic to their websites with email.